lesovsky/pgscv/README.md

 ### Features
 - **Supported services:** PostgreSQL, Pgbouncer, Patroni, metrics of operating system.
-- **Pull mode**. pgSCV can listen on `/metrics` endpoint and serving requests from `Prometheus` or `Victoriametrics' Vmagent`.
-- **Push mode**. pgSCV can scrape its own `/metrics` endpoint and push scraped metrics to specified HTTP service.
-  This feature primarily used for sending metrics to Weaponry SaaS, but not limited by this purpose.
 - **TLS and authentication**. `/metrics` endpoint could be protected with basic authentication and TLS.
 - **Collecting metrics from multiple services**. pgSCV can collect metrics from many databases instances.
 - **Services auto-discovery**. pgSCV can automatically discover Postgres and other Postgres-ecosystem services and start collecting metrics from them.
 In case of authentication, valid requisites should be specified.
 - **Remote services support**. pgSCV is recommended to start on the same systems where monitored services are running.
   But this is not strict and pgSCV could connect and collect metrics from remote services.
-- **Bootstrap**. pgSCV can bootstrap itself - it is one-time procedure, during bootstrap pgSCV installs itself into system path, creates minimal required configuration, installs systemd unit and starts itself. **Requires root privileges.**
-- **Auto-update**. pgSCV can track new releases and update itself.
-This feature is mostly useful for Weaponry users. **Requires root privileges.**
 - **User-defined metrics**. pgSCV could be configured in a way to collect metrics defined by user.
 - **Collectors management**.
 Collectors could be disabled if necessary.
 - **Collectors filters**.
 Collectors could be adjusted to skip collecting metrics based on labels values, like